llpeterson/applications/overlays.md

 select the optimal route between any pair of nodes, and rapidly change routes should network conditions change.
-Experience showed that RON was able to deliver modest performance improvements to applications, but more importantly, it recoverd from network failures much more quickly.
+Experience showed that RON was able to deliver modest performance improvements to applications, but more importantly, it recovered from network failures much more quickly.
 For example, during one 64-hour period in 2001, an instance of RON running on 12 nodes detected 32 outages lasting over 30 minutes, and it was able to recover from all of them in less than 20 seconds on average.